ajithyaasaf/Bismi-main/replit.md

 ## Overview

-This is a full-stack web application for managing a chicken shop business.
+This is a full-stack web application for managing a chicken shop business with precision financial calculations.
 The system handles suppliers, inventory, customers, orders, transactions, and generates reports.
 It uses a split deployment architecture with a React frontend and Node.js/Express backend, utilizing Firestore as the database.
+Recently overhauled with comprehensive calculation fixes to eliminate all minute calculation mistakes in analytics.

 ## System Architecture